mandino/misfit.co/shop/wp-content/plugins/gotmls/readme.txt

 == Changelog ==

+= 4.15.41 =
+* Improved the JavaScript in the new Brute-Force login patch so that it works with caching enabled on the login page.

+= 4.15.40 =
+* Improved the Brute-Force login patch with custom fields and JavaScript.
+* Added a Save button to that Scan Settings page.
+* Fixed a bug in the XMLRPC Patch "Unblock" feature.

+= 4.15.30 =
+* Added a link to purge the deleted Quarantine items from the database.
+* Added firewall option to Block all XMLRPC calls.
+* Fixed a few cosmetic bugs in the quarantine and firewall options.

+= 4.15.29 =
+* Fixed a bugs in the Quarantine that was memory_limit errors if there number of files in the was too high.
+* Added the highlight malicious code feature back to the Quarantine file viewer.
+* Added the ability to change the admin username if the current username is "admin".
+* Improved the code in the Brute-Force Protection patch.

+= 4.15.28 =
+* Fixed a few bugs in the Core Files Check that was preventing it from fixing some unusual file modifications.

+= 4.15.27 =
+* Fixed a major bug that made multisite scan extremely slow and sometimes error out.
+* Moved all ajax call out of the init function and into their own functions for better handling time.

+= 4.15.26 =
+* Moved the quarantine files into the database and deleted the old directory in uploads.
+* Fixed some minor formatting issues in the HTML output on the settings page.
+* Added a warning message if base64_decode has been disabled.

+= 4.15.24 =
+* Hardened against injected HTML content by encoding the tags with variables.
+* Fixed debug option to exclude individual definitions.

+= 4.15.23 =
+* Hardened admin_init with current_user_can and realpath on the quarantine file deletion (thanks to J.D.
+Grimes).
+* Fixed another XSS vulnerabilities in the admin (thanks to James H.)

+= 4.15.20 =
+* Hardened against XSS vulnerabilities in the admin (thanks to Tim Coen).
+* Added feature to restore default settings for Exclude Extensions.
+* Changed the encoding on the index.php file in the Quarantine to make it more human-readable.
+* Fixed a few small bugs that were throwing PHP Notices in some configurations and added more info to some error messages.

+= 4.15.17 =
+* Extended execution_time during the Fix process to increase the number of files that could be fixed at a time.
+* Added a Quarantine log to the database.
+* Fixed a couple of minor bugs that would throw PHP notices.

+= 4.15.16 =
+* Created an automatic update feature that downloads any new definition updates before starting the scan.
+* Added WordPress Core files to the new definitions update process and included a scan option to check the integrity of the Core files.
+* Automatically whitelisted the unmodified WordPress Core files.
+* Made more improvements to the Brute-Force protection patch and other minor cosmetic changes to the interface.
+* Protected the HTML in my plugin from filter injections and fixed a few other minor bugs.

+= 4.14.65 =
+* Fixed a problem with deleting files from the Quarantine folder.
+* Added a descriptive reason to the error displayed if the fix was unsuccessful.
+* Added link to restore the default location of the Examine Results window.

+= 4.14.64 =
+* Improved the encoding of definition updates so that they would not be blocked by poorly written firewall rules.
+* Suppressed the "Please make a donation" nag if the fix was unsuccessful, to avoid confusion over premium services.

+= 4.14.63 =
+* Removed debug alert from initial session check.

+= 4.14.62 =
+* Improved rewrite compatibility of session check for the Brute-Force Protection Installation.

 = 4.14.59 =
 * Improved session check for the option to Install Brute-Force Protection and added an error message on failure.
 * Improved support for Multisite by only allowing Network Admins access to the Anti-Malware menu.